IGS/imp/README.md

 this repository yet, but all four versions (single/paired, grid/no_grid) will appear in the near future.

+DISCLAIMER

+Until I get proper license text in place, everyone has permission to download, read and run this code; modify it locally all you want, but permission is expressly denied to -- in whole or in part -- include, repackage, release, publish, email, share or in any other way distribute either the original source or your subsequent modified version.
+If this arrangement should be found to violate any local laws, then those will supersede its stated constraints.

 INSTALLATION

 1. Clone this repository onto your local machine.